quickredfox/jQuery-Quarantine/README.md

 # jQuery Quarantine

-Inject and Isolate a specific version of jQuery into the page and use it on a non-conflicting way.
+Inject and Isolate a specific version of jQuery into the page and use it in a non-conflicting way.

 ## Example Usage